armory/documentation/_spinnaker_install_admin_guides/install-on-gke.md

 * Expose the spin-gate (API) Kubernetes service on some URL endpoint
 * Update Spinnaker (via Halyard) to be aware of the new endpoints

-We're going to use the NGINX ingress controller on GKE because of these two limitations of the built-in GKE Ingress controller:
+We're going to install the NGINX ingress controller on GKE because of these two limitations of the built-in GKE Ingress controller:

 * It only exposes NodePort services
 * It only exposes services that respond with an `HTTP 200` to a `GET` on `/` (or have a `readinessProbe` configured)